AlGepe/OmniSnippets_JS/docs/customJS/codeBasics/specialCousins.rst

 .. _advExec:

 Advanced version: A bunch of more words that might or might not mean stuff
 ==========================================================================

 Here we will have a short list of more iterative and execution control statements.
-These might or might not be ever useful for you, but if they do, you will consider them godsents.
+These might or might not be ever useful for you, but if they do, you will consider them godsends.

 We will not describe them in detail here, instead opting for recommending you to google them or check the documentation.